You'll need to complete:

 - a degree in psychology accredited by The British Psychological Society (BPS)

 - a BPS accredited master's degree in sport and exercise psychology

 Competition for postgraduate training is strong.
-You'll need an upper second class degree or higher, and evidence of excellent research skills to apply.
+You'll need an upper second class or first class degree, and evidence of excellent research skills to apply.
 You'll also need relevant work experience.

 You'll usually need:

 - a degree in any subject for a postgraduate course